4 New Study Guides for Spring

 Films For Change II

 Our Films for Change II study guide explores the risks of monoculture—growing a single crop on the same land, year in, year out—and the benefits of sustainable and organic farming.
-Students will work with two compelling documentaries: Island Green (coming soon) and The Fruit Hunters.
+Students will work with two compelling documentaries: Island Green and The Fruit Hunters.

 The first film strips the romance from potato farming on Prince Edward Island, highlighting soaring cancer and respiratory illness rates there, which have been linked to conventional agricultural practices like crop spraying.
 Director Millefiore Clarkes makes a compelling case for going organic and diversifying.